 Since the surge in COVID-19 cases in the United States in early March 2020, Americans have cleared shelves of food, toiletries, and other essential items—including guns and ammunition.
 The pandemic provides a unique opportunity to unravel how the social life of guns is reproduced, and remade, in the context of public health crises.

 Who can participate?

-The study focuses on gun sellers in Arizona, California, Florida and Michigan, states that vary in terms of the restrictiveness of their gun laws, their exposure to COVID-19, and their formal, government responses to the pandemic.
+This study, funded by the National Science Foundation, focuses on gun sellers in Arizona, California, Florida and Michigan.
+These are states that vary in terms of the restrictiveness of their gun laws, their exposure to COVID-19, and their formal, government responses to the pandemic.
 In doing so, this study aims to contribute to scholarship on the sociology of risk, rights consciousness, and the social life of markets by focusing on gun sellers poised at the frontlines of surges in gun sales.

 What happens if you participate?

 Your participation would involve about a half-hour to an hour of your time.
 If you agree, you will be asked to participate in an interview either over the phone or via video conferencing, which will include questions about your thoughts on how the pandemic has impacted gun culture, gun politics, and gun sales as well as demographic questions.
 I am really interested in your thoughts on what’s changed inside your gun store, how guns figure into the formal and informal measures taken by government officials, and what you see as the long-term impacts of the pandemic on guns in America.